KSP-RO/RealFuels/RealFuels/Readme_RF.txt

 ==========
 Changelog:
+v8.1
+*Fix my stupidity; I forgot to change some of RF's own patches to account for the new resource names.
+*camlost: fix tank name for new FS
+*Fix applying changes to resource amounts more than once on TweakScale rescale.
+*Change FS fuselages to calculate their own basemass.
+*Fix a GUI click-locking issue

 v8.0
 *SAVE-BRREAKING - however, regex made a tool to attempt to update saves.
 Post on the thread if you want to try it out.
 *Redone resources by regex: some resources have changed name, a couple generic ones have been made into various specific ones, and many new (often scary) resources have been added.
 Note that all resources now have costs, normalized for 1 fund = $1000 in 1965 US Dollars.